 |Central Canada SFI Implementation

-Sustainable Forestry Initiative Standard
+|About the Sustainable Forestry

 SFI Program is a comprehensive system of

 principles, objectives and performance measures developed

 by foresters, conservationists and scientists that

 when put into practice, ensures forests are being managed

-set of core principles that address economic,
+set of core principles that address economic, environmental,

 The Central Canada SFI Implementation

 and encourages the implementation of sustainable forestry

 practices to wood suppliers, landowners and the public.

 The purpose of this website is to

 of the present without compromising the anticipated needs

 of future generations.
 This is accomplished by

 managing, growing, nurturing and harvesting of trees

 recreation, and aesthetics.

 The SFI program is a comprehensive

 measures developed by foresters, conservationists and

 scientists that, when put into practice, ensures forests

 are being managed in a sustainable manner.

 to grow as Forest Management practices evolve and

 or are in the process of certifying to the standard.

 To learn more about the SFI program,

 To stay informed you can also view the SFI blog "Good for Forests"

 or the SFI monthly newsletter "SFI in Brief"